 Welcome to the launch site for my project, Call My Name: African Americans in Early ClemsonUniversity History, 1825-1973.
-My name is Rhondda R. Thomas, and I'm an associate professor of English at Clemson University whose research focuses primarily on 19th-century African American literature and culture.
+My name is Rhondda R. Thomas, and I'm the Clinton Calhoun Lemon Professor of Literature at Clemson University whose research focuses primarily on 19th-century African American literature and culture.

 I became interested in learning more about Clemson's history on my first day of work during a campus tour in August of 2007 when a colleague informed me that the university was built on American statesman John C. Calhoun and his wife Floride Calhoun's Fort Hill Plantation.